wmkouw/cc-smoothprior/README.md

-# Learning informative priors for hidden Potts-Markov Random Fields
+# Informed priors for hidden Potts-MRFs

 In this project, I aim to learn an informative prior for a Bayesian image segmentation model with a Potts-Markov Random Field as a prior for the labels.